Robust Deep Reinforcement Learning Through Adversarial Attacks and Training : A Survey: Background

 A neural network is a system of interconnected nodes (neurons) that process and transmit signals.
-DNNs are models utilizing multiple layers of neurons, featuring varying degrees of architecture complexity, to analyze intricate data patterns.
-Training involves adjusting inter-neuron weights parameters to reduce errors (called loss function) between the network’s predictions and actual outcomes, often employing Stochastic Gradient Descent (SGD) inspired algorithms.
-This training refines the network's ability to recognize and respond to input data accurately.
+Deep neural networks are models utilizing multiple layers of neurons, featuring varying degrees of architecture complexity, to analyze intricate data patterns.
+Training involves adjusting inter-neuron weight parameters to reduce errors (measured by a loss function) between the network’s predictions and actual outcomes, often employing Stochastic Gradient Descent (SGD) inspired algorithms.
+This training refines the network's ability to accurately recognize and respond to input data.
 The update rule of the parameters $\theta$ of the model $f_\theta$ in this context, given inputs $x$, labels $y$, learning rate $\alpha$ and loss function $\mathcal L$, is expressed as: